MagnusLii/iot-project-tx00ex87-3001-Stargazer/README.md

 * Image Position:<br>
 `Rising`: Takes a picture when the celestial object rises from the horizon.<br>
 `Zenith`: Takes a picture at the zenith of the celestial object.<br>
-`Any`: Takes a picture at the current given time.<br>
+`Setting`: Takes a picture when the celestial object close to setting beneath the horizon `Any`: Takes a picture at the current given time.<br>